smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 #### 1. Conditional Triggers
 #### Conditional Proposal Workflow

 The conditional proposal workflow checks random samples of active upkeeps, and adds the eligibile ones to the metadata store, denoted as `proposals`.
 The plugin will include them in the outcome, and they will be added in the next round to the proposal queue to be processed by the conditional finalization workflow.

 <aside>
-💡 Note: A node can be temporarily down and miss some rounds and associated actions on outcome.
+💡 Note: A node can be temporarily down and miss some rounds and associated actions on an outcome.
 A history of coordinated proposals is kept for 20 rounds.
-A node can process coorindated proposals for upto last 20 rounds.
+A node can process coorindated proposals for up to last 20 rounds.

 `1sec` is the expected OCR round time, so the timeout for a coordinated proposal is `~20sec`.
 It gives the node enough time to process the proposal before it gets coordinated again, on a new check block number.
 </aside>

 #### Conditional Finalization Workflow

 The conditional finalization workflow checks coordinated proposals merged with coordinated block history, from the previous round.
 Eligible results are added to the result store, denoted as `perfomables`.

 The results that were agreed by at least f+1=3 nodes will be included in a report, to be performed on chain.